nelKorajkic/currently-inspired/README.md

 # currently-inspired
-A homepage based on the Chrome Extension currently
+A homepage based on the Chrome Extension "Currently"